Self-Guided Tour

 11. Left – Gorilla Grill (April 2007); food and drink service area for events.
 In winter, heated by a small woodstove, also used for neighborhood Friday night jams, classes and meetings.
 Creative woodworking here, as elsewhere around the Trust, done by founding trustee Charlie Pope.
 Stained glass by Trevor Degler, interior painting by Sunshine Allard and Buddy McCue.

 12. At rear fence – Little Gazebo, included in purchase of Greenfield from neighbor & founding trustee Richard Powers and his wife Joanne Young-Powers.
+This was dedicated to them after Richard’s passing in 2023.

 14. Left – The Meadow, (purchased in 2008 from neighbors), also called Peace Pond Overlook.

-16. Thru gate and across bridge, left – Peace Pond, purchased in 2009 from neighbors and founding trustees Norman Glassman and Marilyn Rosenberg, using $8,000 Community Foundation/Neighborhood Fund’s “Common Good” grant, which also included free consultation with a 501(c)(3) specialist.
+16. Thru gate and across bridge, left – Peace Pond, purchased in 2009 from neighbors and founding trustees Norman Glassman and Marilyn Rosenberg, using $8000 Community Foundation/Neighborhood Fund’s “Common Good” grant, which also included free consultation with a 501(c)3 specialist.
 Barn-shaped building beyond the pond is “Amata” – beloved in Latin (not part of LT).
 Built by a mason in 1944; since 1976 an intentional community with common space.

 17. Right – Pond Gardens, another individual gardens area.